The Vanport Flood

 Written by Michael N. McGregor

-On Memorial Day in 1948, the Columbia River, swirling fiteen feet above normal, punched a hole in a railroad embankment that served as a dike, starting a flood that would leave 18,000 people homeless and alter race relations in Portland forever.
+On Memorial Day in 1948, the Columbia River, roaring downstream fifteen feet above the flood plain in Portland, undermined a railroad embankment that served as a dike, starting a flood that would leave 18,000 people homeless and significantly alter race relations in Portland.

-For eight years, the embankment had kept the river out of a newly developed 648-acre complex called Vanport, then the largest public housing project in the United States.
-Originally meant to be temporary, Vanport was shipbuilding-magnate Henry Kaiser's answer to a lack of local housing in the early days of World War II, when he was recruiting men and women from across the United States to work in his Portland-area shipyards.
-At the height of the war in 1944, close to 40,000 people lived in Vanport, including 6,000 African Americans, three times as many as had lived in all of Portland two years before.
+For eight years, the embankment had kept the Columbia River out of the newly developed 648-acre complex named Vanport (Vancouver + Portland), then the largest public housing project in the United States.
+Meant to be temporary, Vanport was shipbuilding magnate Henry Kaiser's answer to a lack of housing in the early days of World War II, when he was recruiting men and women from across the United States to work in his Portland-area shipyards.
+At the height of the war in 1944, over 40,000 people lived in Vanport, including up to 10,000 African Americans, over three times as many as had lived in all of Portland two years before.

-Kaiser had already erected the first of his shipyards on the Columbia when America entered the war in 1941.
-As America's involvement in the war escalated and the demand for ships grew, he added two more shipyards, but he could not find enough local workers.
-He decided to recruit across the nation, offering high wages and free transportation.
-Before his campaign was a year old, 100,000 workers had flocked to Portland.
-The problem was there were few places for them to live.
-This was especially true for black workers, who encountered a city that didn't want them.
+Kaiser had just erected the first of his shipyards on the Willamette River when America entered the war in 1941.
+As America's involvement in the war escalated, and the demand for ships grew, he added two more shipyards in the Portland area, but he could not find enough local workers to fill them.
+He decided to recruit across the country, offering high wages and free transportation.
+Before his recruitment campaign was a year old, nearly 100,000 workers had flocked to the shipyards.
+The rapidly growing population in the Portland and Vancouver area led to a serious housing shortage, which was especially difficult for incoming black workers and their families, who encountered a dominantly white city reluctant to welcome them.

-When Kaiser began his recruiting, he assumed Portland would build temporary public housing to accommodate his workers, as other cities across the country had when becoming war industries locales.
-But the local housing authority, in the grip of the real estate industry, balked at having public housing compete with private interests.
-At the same time, the private housing market was too limited to handle the influx, and real estate practices, written into the real estate industry's Code of Ethics, restricted African Americans to a tiny patch of the city called Albina, an area far too small for the thousands arriving.
+When Kaiser began recruiting workers, he hoped Portland would build temporary public housing to accommodate them, as other cities across the country had done when they became war industry centers.
+But the real estate industry balked at having public housing compete with private interests, and the newly created Housing Authority of Portland was slow to respond.
+At the same time, the private housing market was too limited to handle the influx, and real estate practices, written into the real estate industry's Code of Ethics, restricted African Americans from living in most parts of the city.

-Kaiser's response was to purchase a floodplain outside the city's limits (and authority) and, with federal funds and cheap material deemed expendable by the war industry, build what became the second-largest city in Oregon.
+Kaiser's son Edgar responded by purchasing a floodplain outside the city's limits (and its authority) and, with federal funds and cheap material, built what became the second-largest city in Oregon.
 During its short life, Vanport would be called everything from a "Miracle City" to a "Masterpiece of Urban Planning" to the "Northwest's unique sociological experiment" to the "Negro project."
-One of its most important legacies, however, may be its role in preparing mostly-white Oregon for the multicultural post-war era.

-Life in Vanport was never easy.
-With 40,000 people pressed together in thin-walled buildings, some working days and others at night, noise was constant.
-Because both mothers and fathers worked, childcare was an issue.
-And thanks to the Northwest weather and the project's location, mud was everywhere.
-For many, though, the biggest adjustment was living beside people different from themselves.
+Life in Vanport was busy.
+With over 40,000 people pressed together in thin-walled buildings, some working days and others nights, noise was constant.
+Because both mothers and fathers worked, adequate childcare was a necessity.
+The town's location along the Columbia floodplain, combined with the wet Northwest weather, often left residents slogging through mud.
+For many, though, it was a dynamic and diverse community that soon felt like home.

-Portland had long had a reputation as what one national black leader called "the most prejudiced (city) in the west," a place where African Americans were limited to work on the railroads or as domestics in homes and hotels.
-As a result, only 2,000 blacks lived in the city just before the war.
-In the rest of Oregon, the population was very small.
-This was due in part to Oregon's first constitution, which prohibited blacks from even entering the state, and to the activities of the Ku Klux Klan, which in the 1920s had up to 200,000 Oregon members.
+Portland had long had a reputation as what one national black leader called "the most prejudiced [city] in the west," a place where the small African American population had been economically and culturally discriminated against.
+As a result, only 2,000 blacks lived in the city in the years before the war.
+In the rest of Oregon, the black population was very small.
+This was due in part to Oregon's state constitution, which had once prohibited blacks from residing in the state, and to the activities of the Ku Klux Klan, which in the 1920s had up to 35,000 Oregon members at its height.

-Given this history of overt racism, Vanport was a risky experiment, allowing large numbers of whites and blacks to live and work together for the first time.
-Many local leaders railed against it, predicting dire results.
-In practice, though, the experiment worked.
+Because Kaiser did not limit his workforce to white men, Vanport was open to all, creating at the time the most racially diverse city in Oregon.
 Discrimination did not end — blacks were unofficially segregated into the least desirable units and unjustly blamed for creating a climate of crime — but for the most part the residents lived in peace.
-The Vanport schools were integrated, as were recreational facilities and churches, and African Americans were able to form several groups that helped them protect and expand their rights.
+The Vanport schools were integrated, as were childcare and recreational facilities, and African Americans were able to form several groups that helped them protect and expand their rights.

 © Michael McGregor, 2003